PoisotLab/ms_network_prediction/manuscript.md

 This case study shows that a simple neural network can be very effective in predicting species interactions even without additional species-level data.
-Applying this model to the entire dataset (including species pairs never observed to cooccur) identified _N_ new possible interactions -- _M_ of which were in pairs of species never considered prior.
-This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for improving our prediction of interaction networks.
-For example @Krasnov2016TraPhy collected traits data for this system that could be added to the model.
-However, trait data were not publicly available and emphasises the need for open data to make the prediction of species interaction networks.
+Applying this model to the entire dataset (including species pairs never observed to cooccur) identified _N_ new possible interactions -- _M_ of which were <!-- TS Can someone put the correct values in?
+Please and thank you :) -->
+in pairs of species never considered prior.
+This model reaches similar levels of predictive efficacy as previous studies that use far more species-level data and mechanistic assumptions [@Gravel2013InfFoo], which serves to highlight the potential for including external sources of data for improving our prediction of interaction networks. <!-- TS Tone check! --> For example @Krasnov2016TraPhy collected traits data for this system that could be added to the model, however trait data were not publicly available.
+This emphasises the need for open data to make the prediction of species interaction networks.

 # A Roadmap Toward Predicting Species Interaction Networks across Space